 Figure 3.
 Example encoding sequence

-A) An example sequence for Room A, which repeated twice with the same images in the same locations.
-After Room A, participants engaged in a distractor task for either 15 seconds (“short” retention interval) or three minutes (“long” retention interval).
-B) An example sequence for Room B, which repeated twice with the same images in the same locations.
+(a) An example sequence for Room A, which repeated twice with the same images in the same locations.
+After Room A, participants engaged in a distractor task for either 15 seconds (“short” retention interval) or three minutes (“long” retention interval). (b) An example sequence for Room B, which repeated twice with the same images in the same locations.
 In this example, the items in locations 1 and 7 shared a common location with another image that appeared in the other sequence in the same block.
 The items that appeared in locations 2, 3, 4, and 8 appeared in unique locations that did not have another image appear in the other sequence during the same block.